TobiPristupin/RTS-Research/writeup.md

   * Generated plots for increasing size benchmark.
 See `plots/increasing_fig.png`
   * Conclusion: An important aspect of minimizing latency is to minimize packet size and prevent fragmentation.
 The paper claims 64KB as a good estimate of maximum size, since it is the maximum packet size.
 However, this is highly dependent on the architecture (what network is being used, what packet sizes does it support, the configuration of DDS, etc.) As a general piece of advice, always try to minimize the amount of data sent.
 * Interesting finding: According to the Cyclone docs, `FragmentSize` determines the max size the serialized form of a sample can be.
 Anything larger than that, and it will be split.
+* Started on profiling.
+More information is the `Profiling` subheading.

 #### Latency Analysis of ROS2 Multi-Node Systems Paper (https://arxiv.org/pdf/2101.02074.pdf)
 * "Our findings indicate that end-to-end latency strongly depends on the used DDS middleware.
 Moreover, we show that ROS2 can lead to 50 % latency overhead compared to using low-level DDS communications. "